John W. Miner was born on March 14, 1870 near New Rumley, Harrison County, OH, the son of William and Rachel (Simmons) Miner.

 The family's home in 1920, as shown on the census, was on Marlboro Street near Alliance.
 John's occupation was listed as "motorman - electric car."

 Sadly, Mildred became deathly ill in 1925.
 According to family stories, her mother sent for her to be brought to a hospital in Cleveland.

 There, she passed away on Oct.
 10, 1926.
 She was buried in Fields Cemetery located in her mother's birthplace, North Ridgeville, Lorain County, OH.
 Due to the Ryels' opposition to the marriage, Mildred was buried under her maiden name, even though she had been wed to John for 27 years, and had borne five children.

 Daughter Verdie, age 11 at the time, was the only child remaining in the family home.

 Devasted by his loss, John worked as a conductor on the trolley line in Alliance, employed by the Stark Electric Company.
 He retired in about 1936.
-Sadly, they ended up losing their home, and he and Verdie were forced to rent.
+Sadly, they ended up losing ownership of their home, and he and Verdie were forced to rent.